What is Bridle and Harness Leather?

 Image: US Forestry Ranger at Citadel Peak in Montana 1910.

 Bridle and harness leather have a some differences.
 Bridle Leather tends to be 3.5 - 4mm while harness leather is thicker at 5mm.
 Bridle leather is heavily conditioned after the tanning process for durability.
 Harness Leather is likewise conditioned the same way but receives a further treatment.
-This treatment is being dripped into hot tallow and grease to further strengthen the leather, add extra durablity and also makes the leather quite flexible for it's thickness.
+This treatment is being dripped into hot tallow and oils to further strengthen the leather, add extra durability and also makes the leather quite flexible for it's thickness.
 Harness leather is very similar to bridle leather but is not as waxy to touch.
 The emphasis of harness leather is strength.
-Our Stallion Classic Belt contains bridle leather and our Traditional Oak Bark Leather Belt contains harness leather
+Our Stallion Belt contains bridle leather and our Clydesdale Oak Bark Leather Belt contains harness leather

 While cars have mostly replaced horses today, tanneries still produce bridle and harness leather.
 The same bridle and harness leather also happens to be very good at making high quality leather belts.
 The thick, smooth, light and strong leather has the added benefit of the waxes and fat liquors that the tannery applies after the tanning process.
 The leather being with a thickness of 3.5mm - 4mm for our Stallion Classic Belt and 5mm - 5.5mm for our Clydesdale Belt allows for high durability and hard wearing.
 Whether that's facing the elements, hanging weight from the belt or just wearing the belt day to day.
 The leather that we have chosen not only has the strength but also the beauty to survive life's adventures.